Want to just get started? Click here to sign up for Bluehost and start your website today.

 To make money quickly, this is by far your best option.
 It’s also the easiest to do.

-When I worked at I Will Teach You To Be Rich, our freelancing programs taught thousands of people how to get started freelancing.
+Freelancing programs have taught thousands of people how to get started freelancing.
 What always blew me away was how life-changing those first few freelancing gigs are.

-And it’s a much easier goal to hit than a full-ramped affiliates or infoproducts marketing machine.
+And it’s a much easier goal to hit than a fully ramped-up affiliate or info product marketing machine.
 You always have the option to build that stuff later anyway.

 What about all those other monetization methods?

 Most of them are a waste of time.
 The impact on revenue is marginal, it’s a complete distraction.
 A few are worth doing for marketing and branding.
 The rest should be ignored entirely.
 Here’s the list that bloggers always try at some point:

 - Books – Great for marketing.
 Adds a ton of credibility to your brand.
 But you likely won’t feel the impact on revenue at all when it comes to royalities.
 However, they are great marketing and lead generation tools.

 - Events – All the risk is front-loaded, all contracts get locked up ahead of time, they’re a pain to sell, and you don’t even know if you’ll make any money until right before the event.
 Even if you do make money, the margins are terrible.
 These are complete distractions and a huge opportunity cost for the business.

 - Banner ads (Google Ads, formerlly Adsense, for example) – The last time these made any decent money was around 2003.
 These days, we’re not even sure it’s possible to get banner ads to cover your hosting bill.